- Top 4 Calorie & Macro Tracking Apps

 How To Track Calories & Macros

-The phenomenally successful MyFitnessPal works on the same general principals as most calorie counting apps.
-You sign up, set all your basic personal data, choose a fitness goal and get a recommendation for daily calorie intake and macros ratio.
-Now of course if you don’t agree with the recommendations, you can always change these.
+The extremely successful MyFitnessPal works on the same general principals as most calorie counting apps.
+You sign up, set all your basic personal data, choose a fitness goal, and get a recommendation for daily calorie intake and macros ratio.
+Now, of course, if you don’t agree with the recommendations, you can always change these.

 These metrics are all overall, but if you want more specific data, you can go premium and get feedback on your calories and macros by meal.
-Additionally with the premium you can also access features, like food analysis, food timestamps, weekly reports and file exports.
+With premium, you can also access features like food analysis, food timestamps, weekly reports, and file exports.

 • 5 million+ food database